0ki/fengoffice_old/fengoffice_/readme.txt

 	feature: Gantt Chart now displays tasks with only start or due date
 	feature: archive/unarchive dimension members from administration->dimensions.
 	feature: when uploading a file with the same name as another that has been uploaded by other user and you don't have permissions over it, don't show as if exists.
-	feature: New Projects by default will start with â€œgoodâ€� status
+	feature: New Projects by default will start with â€œgoodâ€? status
 	feature: Listing function does not use limit if start parameter is not specified
 	feature: When adding a client/project the initial focus is on name